medialab/xan/docs/cmd/partition.md

                                can run faster and with less memory and resources opened.
     --drop                     Drop the partition column from results.
-    -C, --case-sensitive       Don't normalize values to lowercase to produce filename.
+    -C, --case-sensitive       Don't perform case normalization to assess whether a new file has to be created when seeing a new value.
                                Only use on case-sensitive filesystems or this can have adverse effects!